 4. Setup contact syncing with CardDav (instructions here).
 Be sure to set you Google mail contacts as the default if you synchronize more than one account.

 Results of the Switch

-Now, I’m able to setup Siri to understand who I am and those related to me.
+Now, I’m able to set up Siri to understand who I am and those related to me.
 First, be sure Siri knows who you are (Settings -> General -> Siri -> “My info”).
 After that, start setting up relationships in contacts by editing each one -> Add Field -> Related People and choosing from the address book who is related to that person (eventually including yourself).

-Gmail’s “Priority Inbox” (shown as “Important”) is now exposed although the number of new unread messages on the Mail icon will continue to default to all non-SPAM mail as it did before.
+Gmail’s “Priority Inbox” (shown as “Important”) is now exposed although the number of new unread messages on the Mail icon will continue to default to all non-spam mail as it did before.

-The biggest loss in this change is “Push” email.
+The biggest loss in this change is the “Push” email.
 You’ll have to tell your phone to “Fetch” mail from Gmail since the service does not support push.
 Many will not be happy about that.